 FRAXA is working to find specific treatments and ultimately a cure for Fragile X, but at present, there is no cure.
-Fortunately, there are many medications to manage symptoms, special education, therapies, and many helpful strategies.
+But there are medications to manage symptoms, special education, therapies, and many helpful strategies.

 Fragile X Guide for Parents by Parents is chock full of tips, stories, strategies, and resources from parents, for parents.